-IRWD Personnel are only permitted to use a Personal Computer System, for public business if they comply with the transfer and deletion requirements of Section 8 of Policy No. 44.
+IRWD Personnel are only permitted to use a Personal Computer System or other non-District Computer System, for public business if they comply with the transfer and deletion requirements of Section 8 of Policy No. 44.

 B. Personnel Policy No. 44 Prohibits the Use of Personal Accounts for Public Business